-Your refrigerator has two front leveling screws one on the right and one on the left.
+Your refrigerator has two front leveling screws.
+One on the right and one on the left.
 If your refrigerator seems unsteady or you want the doors to close easier, adjust the Refrigerator's tilt using the instructions below:

 - 1. Plug the refrigerator's power cord into a 3-prong grounded outlet.
-Move the refrigerator into its final position. - Turn the leveling screw clockwise to raise that side of the refrigerator or counterclockwise to lower it.
+Move the refrigerator into its final Position.
+Remove the base cover. - 2.
+Turn the leveling screw clockwise to raise that side of the refrigerator or counterclockwise to lower it.
 It may take several turns of the leveling screw to adjust the tilt of the refrigerator.